charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P76["A horde of {enemies} attacked our Rock Raider HQ"] P76 --> P78
 P76 --> P126
-P77["Recent seismic activity has damaged our Rock Raider HQ<br/>An earthquake in this area has caused several cave-ins and destroyed part of our Rock Raider HQ"]
+P77["&bull; Recent seismic activity has damaged our Rock Raider HQ<br/>&bull; An earthquake in this area has caused several cave-ins and destroyed part of our Rock Raider HQ"]
 P77 --> P78
 P77 --> P126
 P78[", and"]